It appears that Ezra got things put in order, is it going to stay that way?

 All these had taken strange wives: and some of them had wives by whom they had children (Ezra 10:44).

-Languages of the Old Testament World
+the Old Testament World

 The ancient Near East encompassed a large number of different languages, the most significant of which were Sumerian, Egyptian, Akkadian, Ugaritic, Aramaic, and Hebrew.